-Could blood type provide a key to wellness and even affect our personality?
+Could blood type provide a key to wellness and even affect your personality?
 Canadian naturopathic doctor James D’Adamo and his son Peter D’Adamo think so.
-In Japan, extensive research on blood type and personality began more than 60 years ago.
-Blood type can be a valuable clue for understanding your own uniqueness.
+In Japan, extensive research on blood type and personality began more than 75 years ago.
+Blood type can be a valuable clue to understanding your own uniqueness.

-Today, it is even more common to hear the Japanese ask your blood type than it is for Americans to ask your astrological sign.
+Today, it’s even more common to hear the Japanese ask your blood type than it is for Americans to ask your astrological sign.

-To most Japanese, both biology and genetics have a role in determining personality.
-Approximately 90% know their blood type and for decades, blood typing has been used by employers when assessing job candidates, dating services for potential love matches and even companies for marketing soft drinks and other products.
+Almost all Japanese know their blood type, and for decades, blood typing has been used by employers when assessing job candidates, dating services for potential love matches, and even companies for marketing soft drinks and other products.

-I seem to have a special relationship with Japan.
-I lived there from the ages of 12 to 15.
-I also studied with Lima Ohsawa, who founded Macrobiotics with her husband, George Ohsawa.
+Donna Gates, the creator of Body Ecology, has a special relationship with Japan.
+She lived there from the ages of 12 to 15.
+She also studied with Lima Ohsawa, who founded Macrobiotics with her husband, George Ohsawa.

-During my years of travel and study in Japan, I had an opportunity to learn first-hand the ways that the Japanese used blood types and it immediately caught my attention — especially because several years earlier I had also become fascinated with the work of Dr. James D’Adamo.
+During her years of travel and study in Japan, Donna had an opportunity to learn first-hand the ways that the Japanese used blood types.
+This immediately caught her attention — especially because she had also become fascinated with the work of Dr. James D’Adamo several years earlier.

-His theory focused on how blood type could indicate the foods and lifestyle choices most compatible for you.
-One man’s food is another man’s poison.
-After meeting Dr. James D’Adamo and reading his book, I began to question everyone about their blood type in an attempt to verify if blood type diet indeed provided clues to our individual uniqueness.
+His theory focused on how blood type could indicate the foods and lifestyle choices most compatible for you.1 One man’s food is another man’s poison.
+After meeting Dr. James D’Adamo and reading his book, Donna began to question everyone about their blood type in an attempt to verify if the Blood Type Diet indeed provided clues to our individual uniqueness.

-All of these years later, I am certain it does have merit and is worth our attention.
-In fact, when I began working with children with autism, I quickly saw that 8 out of 10 of them are blood type “A”.
-An “A” myself, this told me a lot about the little bodies they were in and what their special needs were.
+All of these years later, Donna is certain it does have merit and is worth our attention.
+In fact, when she began working with children with autism, she quickly saw that eight out of 10 of them were blood type A. An A herself, this clued Donna into more about the little bodies these kids were in and what their special needs were.

-While Dr. James D’Adamo’s theories were based on patient observation, his son Peter D’Adamo has tried to use a more scientific approach on the activity of lectins (proteins found in food).
-Peter found that eating the wrong lectins for your blood type could cause weight gain, early aging and immune problems.
+While Dr. James D’Adamo’s theories were based on patient observation, his son Peter D’Adamo has tried to use a more scientific approach to the activity of lectins (proteins found in food).
+Peter found that eating the wrong lectins for your blood type may potentially cause issues like early aging and immune dysfunction.2

-I credit much of the blood type information presented in The Body Ecology Diet to both James D’Adamo and Pete D’Adamo’s research, but because of my own observations with blood type and my fortunate exposure to the Japanese theory on personality and blood type – and as you will see in more detail in The Body Ecology Diet book – I do not always agree with these two brilliant and creative men.
+But because of her own observations on blood type and her fortunate exposure to the Japanese theory on personality and blood type — as you will see in more detail in The Body Ecology Diet book — she doesn’t always agree with these two brilliant and creative men.